loonwerks/case-ta6-experimental-platform-manifest/README.md

 ## Quick start:

-To get a running build environment for sel4 and camkes, run:
+To get a running build environment for OpenUxAS targeting the ARMv7, run:

 ~~~
 mkdir case-ta6-experimental-platform-manifest